mo

 Combining a strong physical sciences background with real-life forensic science aspects, Maryville University’s bachelor’s degree in forensic science prepares students for critical roles in the criminal justice system.
 This hands-on program offers on-site projects in exciting professional environments.
 This major offers concentrations in biology and chemistry, preparing students for work in forensic science or analytical labs.

-Comprising 128 credits, the program includes courses such as introduction to forensic science, forensic investigations; forensic biology, forensic chemistry, law and legal ethics; quantitative analysis; biochemistry; and murder to trial.
+The program, which comprises 128 credits, includes courses such as introduction to forensic science, forensic investigations, forensic biology, forensic chemistry, law and legal ethics, quantitative analysis, biochemistry, and murder to trial.

 • Location: Saint Louis, MO